-When Chiharu Shiota suspends mementos in tessellating string, the viewer is led to think about both containment and protection.
-The Key in the Hand, presented at the 2015 Venice Biennale in the Japan Pavilion, plumes of red yarn were dotted with keys.
+When Shiota suspends mementoes in tessellating string, the viewer is led to think about both containment and protection.
+In The Key in the Hand, presented at the 2015 Venice Biennale in the Japan Pavilion, plumes of red yarn were dotted with keys.
 These inverted waves floated above a series of boats like hands.

 The metaphor is not didactic, her audience is invited to associate meaning or feeling with colour.
 Black has historically accompanied works exploring illness and death, such as Conscious Sleep (2016), for the 20th Biennale of Sydney, whereas snow-like threads swathe boats with a hopeful energy in Chiharu Shiota's Where are we going?
 (2017) and Memory of the Ocean (2017), both displayed at Le Bon Marché Rive Gauche, Paris.
 Prior to working almost exclusively with red, Chiharu's use of black yarn and symbolic objects pointed to the inexplicability of the universe and pain.

 It's not difficult to imagine that Shiota's continued use of red is emblematic of a journey, the movement of blood through our veins or the 'fated path' red string represents in Japanese, Chinese and Korean cultures.
 Red couples positivity and pathos.
 For example, in a red yarn installation Dialogue From DNA (2004) we are attune to both loss and the inevitability of change.
 In Uncertain Journey (2019) that explores themes of the unpredictable journey of life, red yarn simultaneously suggests veins and nerves, and the complex web of ever evolving human connection.

 Traces of Maring Abramović's influence and others can be found in the sustained performative elements of Chiharu's practice.
 From the early 2000s, the artist made a number of video works in which the artists body was a key element.